indrabasak/spring-tls-example/README.md

 1. Import the server certificate, `server-public.cer` in the client's keystore, `client-keystore.p12`.

-1. Import the client certificate, `client-public.cer` in the client's keystore, `server-keystore.p12`(optional for TLS).
+1. Import the client certificate, `server-public.cer` in the client's keystore, `server-keystore.p12`(optional for TLS).

 ### Configure TLS (SSL) in Spring Boot Server